Representations of the Quantum Holonomy-Diffeomorphism Algebra: Introduction

 Concretely, for the rate of oscillation we choose the eigenvalues of the Hodge-Laplace operator.
-We then expand the one forms in the eigenvectors of the Hodge-Laplace operator and construct a Gaussian measure on the coefficients of this expansion weighted with the corresponding eigenvalue of the Hodge-Laplace operator.
+We then expand the 1-forms in the eigenvectors of the Hodge-Laplace operator and construct a Gaussian measure on the coefficients of this expansion weighted with the corresponding eigenvalue of the Hodge-Laplace operator.
+This construction bears some resemblance to the approach by Jaffe et al. in \cites{Glimm, Jaffe}.

-The result of this construction is that the transition probability of a one form $\omega$ depends on the Sobolev norm of $\omega$.
+The result of this construction is that the transition probability of a 1-form $\omega$ depends on the Sobolev norm of $\omega$.
 The construction is therefore not local, since for a given partition of the underlying manifold into two disjoint sets, splitting $\omega$ into a sum $\omega_1 +\omega_2$, where $\omega_1$ and $\omega_2$ have disjoint support in the sets, would typically render $\omega_1$ and $\omega_2$ discontinuous.
 Their Sobolev norm would therefore be infinite, i.e. the transition probabilities would be zero.

 One important feature of the representation is that it is strongly continuous.
 In particular this means that we can define infinitesimal operators $\hat{\nabla}_X$ and $E_\omega$ -- a quantised covariant derivative and an infinitesimal translation operator -- which reproduces the structure of the canonical commutation relations of a Yang-Mills theory.
-Since the infinitesimal translation operator $E_\omega$ cannot be arbitrarily localised, the canonical commutation relations are only local up to a scale, which we interpret as the Planck scale.
+Since the infinitesimal translation operator $E_\omega$ cannot be arbitrarily localised, the canonical commutation relations are only local up to a scale, which we tentatively interpret as the Planck scale.

 Once we have infinitesimal operators we devise a general method of constructing physically interesting operators such as the Hamilton operator of a Yang-Mills theory.
-This Hamilton operator combined with the representation of the $\mathbf{QHD}(M)$ algebra constitute a rigorous formulation of a non-perturbative quantum Yang-Mills theory on a curved background.

-Note finally that this construction works for an arbitrary background and in any dimensions.
-Note also that whereas the representation of the $\mathbf{QHD}(M)$ algebra, that we construct, transforms well with respect to isometries, the gauge symmetry is not a priori conserved.
-The appearance the Hodge-Laplace operator works effectively as a gauge fixing.\\